Abhisheksjp123/AIML_Notes/Machine learning/Unsupervised learning.md

 **What it does**: Groups similar data points together

-**Real-world example**: A streaming service wants to understand their users better.
-They cluster users based on viewing habits and discover groups like "Weekend Binge Watchers," "Documentary Enthusiasts," and "Comedy Lovers."

-**Common algorithms**:
-- [[K-Means]]: Divides data into k clusters (you specify k)
-- [[Hierarchical]]: Creates a tree of clusters
-- [[DBSCAN]]: Finds clusters of varying shapes and sizes

 ### 2. [[Dimensionality Reduction]]

 **What it does**: Simplifies data while keeping important information

 **Why it's useful**:

-- Visualisation (plot 100-dimensional data in 2D)
+- Visualization (plot 100-dimensional data in 2D)
 - Remove noise and redundancy
 - Speed up other algorithms